watermelontools/watermelon-vscode/README.md

 ![hover](https://github.com/watermelontools/wm-extension/blob/dev/hover-showcase.gif?raw=true)

-- The most relevant PR for that line
 - The latest commit message for that line
 - The amount of changes for the file that you're currently in, usually called churn